kaizeiyimi/XLYAnimatedImage/README.md

 support **speed**, **skipFramesEnabled**, **displayLinkFrameInterval** config.
 Auto preload and clear cache if needed.

 ### updates
-updated to swift 2.2 and refined some code.
+updated to swift 3 and refined some code.

+### swift 3

+2.x will base on swift3.0.

 ### swift 2

-swift 2.2 is required.
-And better use framework.
+swift 2.2 or 2.2 please use 1.x.

 ### Quick look